Habitat: Found

 for keeping this species would need to include some

 addition of salt in the water.
-Remarks:
+Etymology:

 Gets its common name of Tenbarbled Banjo due to the